kwatters/solrgraph/README.md

 GraphQuery contains the following options:

-q - the initial start query that identifies the universe of documents to start traversal from. fromField - the field name that contains the node id toField - the name of the field that contains the edge id(s). tarversalFilter - this is an additional query that can be supplied to limit the scope of graph traversal to just the edges that
+q - the initial start query that identifies the universe of documents to start traversal from.

+fromField - the field name that contains the node id

+toField - the name of the field that contains the edge id(s).

+tarversalFilter - this is an additional query that can be supplied to limit the scope of graph traversal to just the edges that satisify the traversalFilter query.

-                  satisify the traversalFilter query returnStartNodes - boolean to determine if the documents that matched the original "q" should be returned as part of the graph. onlyLeafNodes - boolean that filters the graph query to only return documents/nodes that have no edges. maxDepth - integer specifying how deep the breadth first search should go.
+returnStartNodes - boolean to determine if the documents that matched the original "q" should be returned as part of the graph.

+onlyLeafNodes - boolean that filters the graph query to only return documents/nodes that have no edges.

+maxDepth - integer specifying how deep the breadth first search should go.

 Example, given 3 documents